The Last Fiction

-The Last Fiction (آخرین داستان) is an independent animated film adaptation of the story of "Zahhak", a page from the historical identity of Iranians and one of the central tales of Shahnameh by Ferdowsi.
+The Last Fiction (آخرین داستان) is an independent Iranian animated film adaptation of the story of "Zahhak", a page from the historical identity of Iranians and one of the central tales of Shahnameh by Ferdowsi.
 Ashkan Rahgozar is the director of The Last Fiction.
 The main idea of the recounting of this tale is to lend a different perspective to the legends and heroes of ancient Iranians.
 Production started in 2010, and since then over 100 animators have worked on the film.

 The Last Fiction became the first representative of Iranian animated cinema along with 344 eligible films in the competition section of the best film of the 92nd Academy Awards.

 Shahram Nazeri has performed the music for the final credits of the film.

 Summary

 At a time when the shadow of Ahriman fell over the lands, King Jamshid, together with an army of his allies and with the Divine Virtue to accompany him, faced the army of Ahriman.
 With the will of Yazdan, Jamshid beat the Ahriman's army.
 He sits on the throne and proud of his conquest he acclaims that his victory is that of God.
 He calls on his allies to conquer the lands of the Ahriman and to hunt them down.
 However, Yazdan forsakes him and thus takes away his glory.
 Alone, Jamshid falls prey to greed and an insatiable madness.
 He leaves his daughter Shahrzad and bids the Council of Ministers that Mardas, the ally of the southern lands, sit on his throne in his absence.
 The following day, Jamshid, together with an army of his finest soldiers, sets out for the northern lands to hunt down Ahriman.
 He never returns.
-Mardas dies and according to the command of the Council, Madras's only son, Zahhak, is to take over Jamshid's throne on behalf of his father.
+Mardas dies and according to the command of the council, Madras's only son, Zahhak, is to take over Jamshid's throne on behalf of his father.
 Alas, Zahhak’s very presence is pregnant with darkness.
 This darkness falls over the city and Jamkard is thrust into gloom and terror.

 Yet, once more with the passage of time an infant is born to a family of farmers in the heart of Jamkard who is named Fereydun...